nuwa-protocol/NIPs/nips/nip-1.md

 A core principle for the ecosystem is to enable simple and standardized discovery of services offered by Agents.
 NIP-1 establishes the use of the `service` property within a DID document as the **standard mechanism for service declaration and discovery**.

 -   **Service Declaration**: Any Agent (user or service provider) that offers a service discoverable by other Agents MUST declare these services within the `service` array of its DID document.
--   **Standardized Service Types**: Each NIP that defines a specific service (e.g., a Fiat Proxy service as in NIP-5, an LLM Gateway as in NIP-9) MUST specify a unique `type` string for that service (e.g., `"FiatProxyServiceNIP5"`, `"LLMGatewayNIP9"`, `"CadopCustodianService"`, `"CadopWeb2ProofService"`, `"CadopIdPService"`).
+-   **Standardized Service Types**: Each NIP that defines a specific service (e.g., an LLM Gateway as in NIP-6, an MCP service as in NIP-7) MUST specify a unique `type` string for that service (e.g., `"LLMGatewayNIP6"`, `"MCPServiceNIP7"`, `"CadopCustodianService"`, `"CadopWeb2ProofService"`, `"CadopIdPService"`).
 This `type` is used in the `service.type` field of the service entry.

     To ensure clarity and uniqueness, service types within this ecosystem should follow one of the following naming conventions:
     *   **For services that are integral components of a larger, named protocol (e.g., a protocol defined by a NIP or a set of NIPs)**: The service `type` should be prefixed with an abbreviation or a well-known name of the protocol, followed by the specific role of the service.
 Example: `CadopCustodianService`, where "Cadop" refers to the Custodian-Assisted DID Onboarding Protocol.
     *   **For services defined by a specific NIP that are more standalone or represent a specific version/instance of a general service concept**: The service `type` should combine a descriptive name of the service concept with a suffix indicating the NIP number that defines it.
-Example: `FiatProxyServiceNIP5`, indicating a Fiat Proxy service as defined in NIP-5.
+Example: `LLMGatewayNIP6`, indicating an LLM Gateway service as defined in NIP-6.

     This approach ensures that service types are both descriptive and directly linkable to their defining specifications.